What is children’s palliative care?

 Neonatal palliative care is a unique multidisciplinary approach for the care of newborns affected by life-limiting or complex medical conditions with uncertain prognosis.

 A children’s hospice also known as an ‘in-patient facility’, is a place in which children, and in some cases their families, are provided with around the clock care tailored to their unique needs from a multidisciplinary team of trained providers.
 The purpose of a child’s stay in a hospice can differ, depending on their particular needs and the resources available to the hospice.
 In the UK/European model of a children’s hospice the child and family will receive ‘respite’ care, the aim of which is to provide both the child and the family members with a short break of up to 2 weeks.
 The child has a break from their usual surroundings and routines and the family from the often ’round-the-clock’ responsibility of caring for a child with a complex, life-limiting or life-threatening condition.

-Some children will enter a hospice to allow the medical team to stabilise pain and/or other distressing symptoms and others will choose to use a children’s hospice for end of life care.
-There are only a handful of dedicated children’s hospices in South Africa due to the enormous running expenses such facilities incur.
+Some children will enter a hospice to allow the medical team to stabilise pain and/or other distressing symptoms and others will choose to use a children’s hospice for end-of-life care.
+At present in South Africa there are only three children’s palliative care programmes that have in-patient units.
+This is in part due to the enormous running expenses such facilities incur.

 What is the difference between the terms ‘hospice’ and ‘palliative care’?

 In South Africa the terms ‘hospice care’ and ‘palliative care’ are often used interchangeably and in most instances mean the same thing.
 However, in the United States of America (USA) there is a distinct difference between the two terms with ‘palliative care’ being defined as holistic care provided to any person with a severe, complex, life-limiting or life-threatening condition and ‘hospice care’ being defined as care that is provided to those nearing the end of life.

 Where is children’s palliative care provided in South Africa?